-4.47 Once areas of risk have been identified and assessed, the organisation and the nominated Local Counter Fraud Specialist should be very clear about their objectives, or what they want to achieve in relation to mitigating or addressing the risk.
-Objectives should be clearly formulated

-(for example, percentage reductions or increases), as this helps with measuring and demonstrating outcomes.
+4.51 Once areas of risk have been identified, assessed and recorded, the organisation and the nominated Local Counter Fraud Specialist should be very clear about their objectives, or what they want to achieve in relation to mitigating or addressing the risk.
+Objectives should be clearly formulate (for example, percentage reductions or increases), as this helps with measuring and demonstrating outcomes.